prinal07/Card_Game/README.md

   - PlayerTest.java
   - ThreadTest.java
 5. If ran together, may face issues while running ThreadTest.
 Hence, run ThreadTest separately if issue persists.

+# Running
+To run just simply look for the play button in your IDE and run CardGame.java.